Life gets busy. Has Leadership Strategy and Tactics been gathering dust on your bookshelf? Instead, pick up the key ideas now.

 Bosses who do not let others question their judgments will not be successful.
 A successful leader must adopt the following balance:

-- Not too aggressive or give up too much control
+- To not be too aggressive or give up too much control

 Extreme Ownership means taking absolute responsibility, no matter the situation.
-If you were to adopt Extreme Ownership, your behavior could be described by the following characteristics:
+If you adopted Extreme Ownership, the following characteristics could describe your behavior:

 - You don’t blame your team

-- You realize that every single problem has its root in you and what you do
+- You realize every problem has its root in you and what you do.

-Instead of blaming others, extreme leadership involves an understanding that the failures of others in your team are due to your instructions not being clear enough.
-If the group fails, then the leader should always be the one accepting blame.
+Instead of blaming others, extreme leadership involves understanding that the failures of others in your team are due to your instructions not being clear enough.
+If the group fails, the leader should always accept blame.
 The leader should also never blame external factors out of their control.
 So, as a leader, you should own up to your failures and improve yourself.

-Jocko recommends that leaders ensure each member of their team is aware of each task’s importance.
+Jocko recommends leaders ensure each member of their team is aware of each task’s importance.
 A team member’s awareness of the significance of their position is fundamental to a team’s success.
-Each team member must also understand the overall objective of the team.
+Each team member must also understand the team’s objective.
 Jock provides an example of his training for the Navy SEALs.
 In this training, each individual was taught about decentralized command.
 The idea of decentralized command is that each team member can lead when needed.
 Each team member has also been told they will have to lead at some point.
 Providing team members with the responsibility of leading will offer empowerment.
-To encourage decentralized command within your teams, you should ensure that every team member understands the team’s objective.
+To encourage decentralized command within your teams, you should ensure every team member understands the team’s objective.
 You should also motivate each team member.

-Jocko believes the primary role of leaders is to give directives of what to do.
-That said, this does not mean they have to be the only one creating plans.
-The leader should be defining the goals of the team instead.
+Jocko believes the primary role of leaders is to give directives on what to do.
+That said, this does not mean they have to be the only ones creating plans.
+Instead, the leader should define the team’s goals.
 It is then a positive step if your team members are creating plans that align with these goals.
 Allowing your team members to create a relevant plan will provide immediate motivation for them.
-They will have a greater urge to complete the task if it was their idea.
+They will have a greater urge to complete the task if it is their idea.

 Jocko recommends a specific formula for identifying whether you are willing to accept a plan proposed by one of your team members.
 You should ask yourself whether the plan is 70 or 80% (or more) as powerful as the plan you would have devised.
 If the answer is yes, you should support your team member with this plan.
 If the plan is only half as effective as the plan you would have devised, you should help the team member rectify the main issues.

-Iterative decision-making helps you visualize circumstances with greater detail as you are acquiring more intelligence before taking action.
+Iterative decision-making helps you visualize circumstances with greater detail as you acquire more intelligence before taking action.
 Jocko provides the example of a leader being given secret information that the army’s target is located in a nearby area.
-Instead of running straight into this area, as it could be a trap, it is better to apply iterative decision-making.
+Instead of running straight into this area, it is better to apply iterative decision-making, as it could be a trap.
 For example, vague information like the hostile target hiding in a storehouse allows you to make your first decision.
-Moving toward the target would get you closer to them while also lessening the danger.
+Moving toward the target would get you closer to them, while also lessening the danger.
 After each step, you should reconsider the new intelligence and make your decisions accordingly.
-If nothing has changed, then you can keep moving forward with your original decision.
-Similarly, if you understand that the original intelligence was bad, you can always safely turn back.
+If nothing has changed, you can keep moving forward with your original decision.
+Similarly, if you understand the original intelligence was poor, you can always safely turn back.
 So, while leading, you should continue to challenge your decisions with new intelligence as time passes.

 When some people hear they should take care of their team, employees, or family, they think they should make them feel comfortable at all times.
 This approach is what a less successful leader would do.
 A great leader realizes that taking care of their team’s health, results and wellbeing requires a certain amount of discipline.
 We show care when we discipline our team members with the team’s health in mind.

 Jocko outlines that avoiding discipline can lead to relaxed and sub-par performance across your whole team.
 One individual slacking can quickly spread to other team members like a virus.
-So, discipline is essential but can be challenging to apply at the correct time.
-Jocko suggests leaders should think about any mitigating conditions that might exist and consider showing tolerance.
+So, discipline is essential, but it can be challenging to apply at the correct time.
+Jocko suggests leaders should think about any mitigating conditions that might exist, and consider showing tolerance.
 If there are no mitigating conditions, discipline based on your own judgment is required.

 An individual’s ego is often inflated when working with somebody of the same age or rank.
 When working with these individuals, leaders tend to want to appear more successful than their contemporaries.
 Jocko advises against letting your ego devise your plans.
 If you are feeling uncertain, you should ask yourself what you would expect your manager to do.
 This thought will take away your ego and allow you to make a decision as a leader.

 The person who leads the most actually leads the least.
 Micromanagement is not a practical approach to leadership.
-Firstly, it tells your team members that you do not have faith to get the work done.
-So, you should only adopt this approach if an individual is making constant mistakes and not rectifying them.
-The best micromanagement for this type of person would be to provide them with clearer objectives.
+Firstly, it tells your team members that you do not have faith in getting the work done.
+So, you should only adopt this approach if an individual makes constant mistakes and does not rectify them.
+The best micromanagement for this type of person would be to provide them with more clear objectives.
 Then, regularly check in on the individual to ensure they are meeting these objectives.

 Praise

 Jocko advises against being broad with your praise.
-You should provide specific and personalized praise to individual team members instead.
-As well as being precise, you should also make sure you are not going overboard.
+Instead, you should provide specific and personalized praise to individual team members.
+As well as being precise, you should also ensure you are not going overboard.
 Too much praise can encourage individuals to slack.

 Clear Instructions